 I typically work in an abstract or semi-abstract style, using a wide variety of media to create imagery.
 I often follow a kind of narrative within myself to achieve a resolution by the end of the process.
 In my painting process, I engage my surfaces with cold wax + oil paint, encaustic paint, dammar varnish and beeswax utilizing various combinations of porous substrate materials including handmade paper, clay bisque, wood and found objects in 2-D, deep relief or sculptural form.
-I also use oil pastel and graphite, blending mixed media in a variety of ways to offer an image or process for meditation and celebration.
+I also use oil pastel and graphite, charcoal, blending mixed media in a variety of ways to offer an image or process for meditation and celebration.

 Through focus on the intersection of form/shape and a specific question or issue, I create my artwork to answer questions and help make visible the mysterious energy underlying (my) life on the planet.
 I am fascinated with the idea of how artwork - whether making or viewing it - can lead someone to an original idea or insight apart from or in collaboration with the artist’s original conception or awareness.

 The art making process is equally as important to me as the finished work.
 I am fascinated with the fact that each action taken, each layering or removing of a layer in the paint or wax or clay, all congregation of marks, shapes and forms are the path leading away from the quandary of all that could be and leading toward some sort of release or rescue from a state of uncertainty and incongruity, however temporary, for the artist and then for the artwork's viewers.